Is a cheap world cruise actually possible?

 To up the ante, we also decided to plan our cheap world cruise route through some of the most expensive countries to travel.
 Lingering in budget travel havens like Thailand and Mexico would be far too easy of a strategy to keep travel costs low.

 Instead, our cheap around the world cruise route would wind through all three of the world’s top 3 most expensive countries to visit: Switzerland, United Kingdom, and France (source: BusinessInsider).
 The journey would further include prolonged stays throughout notorious budget-busting nations like Japan, Canada, and Italy.
 These are all places we’ve tended to avoid in the past, largely due to the presumed high costs involved.
 But the desire to explore such remarkable destinations was strong.
 Hence, there’s always a way!

 We further raised the stakes by visiting many of the world’s most expensive cities, including Singapore (#1), Hong Kong (#4), Seoul (#6), Tokyo (#11), Rome, London, and Beijing. (source: Economist Worldwide Cost of Living 2018 survey)

 We would attempt to carry out this seemingly expensive feat by staying in mostly nice hotels and renting out entire homes, that would even include our very own Italian villa on the Mediterranean.
 Throughout the voyage, we would partake in quintessential high-end culinary experiences from eating Kobe beef in Japan to indulging in fondue in the Swiss Alps, and even some Michelin-stared restaurants in between.
 We would go on to have such costly experiences like downhill skiing across South Korea’s Olympic mountains, visiting an international Disney theme park, and sipping on bubbly while touring France’s Champagne region.

 ✅ We did it all.

-But to top it all off, our primary form of transportation to get around to all these pricey places in the world: cruise ships!
+But to top it all off, our primary form of transportation to get to all these pricey places in the world: luxury cruise ships!